vkraucunas/promisesIntro/instructions/pokemon/step-2.md

 # Pokemon API - The First Step

-The Pokeapi doesn't have a way to search for Pokemon by name; and, because we're not _total_ nerds, we can't recall every Pokemon by id.
+While we can search for Pokemon by name using the Pokemon API, we're going to search through the Pokedex end point to find our Pokemon.
+This will allows us to just pull back the smallest resource as a starting point.
 Let's create a function that will allow us to search for Pokemon by name.

-What's the best way to do this?
 We can use the [/pokedex/1](http://pokeapi.co/docs/#pokedex) resource call to return a list of all of the Pokemon.
 Each Pokemon comes back with their name and their respective resource uri.
 For example:

 ```javascript
 {